 On July 15, 2010, when the Tennessee Supreme Court set November 9, 2010, as the date for Mr. West's proposed execution, Defendants had no intention to conduct, took no steps toward conducting, and did not take any of the wrongful acts alleged herein against Mr. West.
 During the entire period of time from February 18, 2001, through October 20, 2010, Defendants were proceeding toward executing Mr. West by means of electrocution.
 West v.
-Ray, No. 10-1675-I, Defendants' Response to Motion for Temporary Injunction, p.2, attached as Attachment 4 to Mr. West's RULE 48 Motion. ("The defendants maintain that the February 13, 2001 Election Affidavit [choosing electrocution as a means of execution] is valid and still effective.").14
+Ray, No. 10-1675-I,

+&lt;sup>12The question of the immediacy of future harm (i.e., at what point does a condemned inmate know, or should know, that the defendant's conduct in carrying out his execution will result in harm to the inmate), has been heavily litigated in the federal courts, see, e.g., Cooey v.
 Strickland, 479 F.3d 412 (6th Cir.
 2007), but is largely irrelevant in this case.
-Here, Defendants' conduct did not become wrongful until they stated that Mr. West would be executed by lethal injection which Mr. West alleges would result in his suffocation while conscious and paralyzed.
-The Defendant's announcement that Mr. West will be executed by lethal injection sufficiently demonstrated an "objectively intolerable risk of harm' that officials may not ignore."
+Here, Defendants' conduct did not become wrongful until they stated that Mr. West would be suffocated while conscious and paralyzed, i.e. that he would be executed by lethal injection.
+This statement sufficiently demonstrated an "'objectively intolerable risk of harm' that officials may not ignore."
 Baze, 553 U.S. at 50.
-That event did not occur until October 20, 2010, and Mr. West's lawsuit was filed only five days later.
+That event did not occur until recently and Mr. West's lawsuit was filed well within Tennessee's one-year statute of limitations.